Austin-mist/BOX-OFFICE-PORTFOLIO-FOR-AUSTIN/README.md

 2. **View the dashboard:**
    Open https://github.com/Austin-mist/BOX-OFFICE-PORTFOLIO-FOR-AUSTIN/blob/main/DATA%20VISUALS.pbix` in Power BI Desktop to interact with the visuals.
 3. **Read the summary:**
-   Open the PDF/Word portfolio in `/docs` for methodology, insights, and recommendations.
+   Open the Word portfolio in https://github.com/Austin-mist/BOX-OFFICE-PORTFOLIO-FOR-AUSTIN/blob/main/WORD%20PORTFOLIO%20FOR%20AUSTIN.docx for methodology, insights, and recommendations.

 ---